-This research will assess socio-cultural, legal, biosecurity, infrastructural, policy, and management changes in wet markets, and the associated drivers of these changes.
+This research assessed socio-cultural, legal, biosecurity, infrastructural, policy, and management changes in wet markets, and the associated drivers of these changes.

 - Developing a framework to understand change at wet markets that will include policy, legal, biosecurity, infrastructural, socio-cultural, and management dimensions.